francis-gomes-esq/daily-task-planner/README.md

 [You can view the website via this link](https://)

-The following animation demonstrates the application functionality:
+## The below animation demonstrates the application functionality:

-## Animated gif

 -   ![alt text](./images/daily-task-planner.gif)